dtinth/i2DX/README.md

     http://[your ip]:9876/

+You will see a launcher.
+Set the settings and click Launch i2DX.

 If everything works correctly, then it should say "Ready" at the top left corner.

-Additionally, you can also point another device to

-    http://[your ip]:9876/static/scratch.html

-to use it as a dedicated scratch controller.
+You can bring another device to use it as a dedicated scratch controller.
 I borrowed my friend's iPod Touch for this.
 He also has a mat for his iPod so that it doesn't slip when he plays jubeat or other music games on his iPod.
 Just telling you a story. ;p